tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/README.md

 ## Consuming Pre-Written Sentinel Policies for FSBP AWS Foundations Benchmark

 Following methods outlines various ways to consume and implement pre-written Sentinel policies for the FSBP AWS Foundations Benchmark.
-These policies can be used in both Terraform Enterprise (TFE) and Terraform Cloud (TFC) environments.
+These policies can be used in both Terraform Enterprise (TFE) and HCP Terraform environments.
 Below are the recommended methods for integrating these policies into your workflows.

 ### Terraform Registry Method:
 * Navigate to the [Terraform Registry](https://registry.terraform.io/browse/policies) and select the desired Sentinel policy.
 * Copy the provided policy snippet from the registry.
 * Create a GitHub repository (or use an existing one) to store your policies.
 * Add a Sentinel.hcl file to the repository and paste the copied policy snippet(s) into this file.
-* Connect the repository to Terraform Cloud or Terraform Enterprise using the VCS (Version Control System) workflow.
+* Connect the repository to HCP Terraform or Terraform Enterprise using the VCS (Version Control System) workflow.
-* Trigger policy execution automatically during the plan stage in Terraform Cloud or Terraform Enterprise.
+* Trigger policy execution automatically during the plan stage in HCP Terraform or Terraform Enterprise.

 ### Using the Public GitHub Repository:
 * Access the public GitHub repository containing the policy library.
 * You can directly use the repository as-is or fork it to customize the policies for your specific requirements.
 * If forking, ensure you sync your fork with the upstream repository periodically to stay updated with the latest changes.
-* Avoid using the default branch for consumption in Terraform Cloud or Terraform Enterprise.
+* Avoid using the default branch for consumption in HCP Terraform or Terraform Enterprise.
 Instead, use the release branches for better stability.
-* Attach the repository (or your fork) to Terraform Cloud or Terraform Enterprise using the VCS workflow.
+* Attach the repository (or your fork) to HCP Terraform or Terraform Enterprise using the VCS workflow.
 * Run a Terraform plan to execute the policies during the post-plan stage.

 ### Terraform Module Approach:
 * Use a dedicated Terraform module designed to manage Sentinel policy sets.
 * Provide a minimal set of variable inputs (typically four) to configure and attach the policies.
 * The module will automatically attach the latest versions of multiple policy sets to their respective workspaces.
-* Execute a Terraform plan to verify that the policy sets are applied successfully in Terraform Cloud or Terraform Enterprise.
+* Execute a Terraform plan to verify that the policy sets are applied successfully in HCP Terraform or Terraform Enterprise.

 #### Notes and Best Practices
-* These policies are compatible with both Terraform Cloud (TFC) and Terraform Enterprise (TFE).
+* These policies are compatible with both HCP Terraform and Terraform Enterprise (TFE).
 Ensure your workflow is configured accordingly.
 * When using the public GitHub repository, it is recommended to use release branches for stability and avoid consuming policies directly from the default branch.
 * Regularly update your policies to align with the latest FSBP AWS Foundations Benchmark standards and Terraform best practices.
 * Customize policies as needed to meet your organization's specific compliance and security requirements.